hyderix/tictactoe-c/README.md

-# Tic tac toe in C++!
+# Tic tac toe in C!

-### Table of contents
-* [Information] (#information)
-* [Setup] (#setup)

 ### Information
-This is just a simple project that I made in order to learn the syntax of C++.
-I also wanted to learn how to write makefiles and how to link header files.
-I plan to expand this project by learning how to draw stuff to the screen and learn minmax for computer science knowledge.
+This is just a simple project that I made in order to learn the syntax of C. I also wanted to learn how to write makefiles and how to link header files.
+I plan to expand this project by learning how to use ncurses and learn minmax for computer science knowledge.

 ### Setup
 To build from source, you will need: